 - How can companies assess consumers’ privacy preferences?

 - Are there market failures (e.g. information asymmetries, externalities) in the area of privacy and data security?
 If so, what tools and strategies can businesses or consumers use to overcome or mitigate those failures?
 How can policymakers address those failures?

-Submissions for PrivacyCon must be made by November 17, 2017.
+The deadline for submissions for PrivacyCon was November 17, 2017.

 PrivacyCon is free and open to the public, and will be held at the FTC’s Constitution Center Office, located at 400 7th St., SW, Washington, DC.
 PrivacyCon will also be webcast live.
 The webcast link will appear at the top of this page approximately 10 minutes before the conference begins.

 Also, in an effort to encourage the next generation of privacy and data security researchers, the FTC will host a PrivacyCon Student Poster Session, which will coincide with PrivacyCon and be hosted in the conference rooms of the FTC’s Constitution Center Office, adjacent to the auditorium where PrivacyCon will be presented.
 PrivacyCon presenters and attendees will be encouraged to view the posters and interact with students, including during the lunch break.